A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 \subsection{Problem fomulation}

-Based on the system model above, we consider to maximize the \ac{wsr} of the proposed RIS-aided cell-free network in this subsection.
+Based on the system model above, we consider to maximize the \ac{wsr} of the proposed RIS-aided cell-free network subject to the transmit power constraint at BSs and RC constraint RISs in this subsection.
 At first, the received signal ${{\bf y}_{b,k,p}}$ in (\ref{eqn:6}) can be simplified as

-where $(a)$ holds by defining ${\bf{\Theta }} = {\rm diag}\left({{\bf{\Theta }}_1}, \cdots ,{{\bf{\Theta }}_R}\right)$, ${{\bf{F}}_{k,p}} = {\left[ {{\bf{F}}_{1,k,p}^T, \cdots ,{\bf{F}}_{R,k,p}^T} \right]^T}$, and ${{\bf{G}}_{r,p}} = {\left[ {{\bf{G}}_{1,r,p}^T, \cdots ,{\bf{G}}_{B,r,p}^T} \right]^T}$, $(b)$ holds according to (\ref{eqn:2}), and $(c)$ holds by defining ${\bf{h}}_{k,p}=\left[{\bf{h}}_{1,k,p}^T,\cdots,{\bf{h}}_{B,k,p}^T\right]^T$ and ${\bf{w}}_{p,k}=\left[{\bf{w}}_{1,p,k}^T,\cdots,{\bf{w}}_{B,p,k}^T\right]^T$.
+where $(a)$ holds by defining ${\bf{\Theta }} = {\rm diag}\left({{\bf{\Theta }}_1}, \cdots ,{{\bf{\Theta }}_R}\right)$, ${{\bf{F}}_{k,p}} = {\left[ {{\bf{F}}_{1,k,p}^T, \cdots ,{\bf{F}}_{R,k,p}^T} \right]^T}$, and ${{\bf{G}}_{b,p}} = {\left[ {{\bf{G}}_{b,1,p}^T, \cdots ,{\bf{G}}_{b,R,p}^T} \right]^T}$, $(b)$ holds according to (\ref{eqn:2}), and $(c)$ holds by defining ${\bf{h}}_{k,p}=\left[{\bf{h}}_{1,k,p}^T,\cdots,{\bf{h}}_{B,k,p}^T\right]^T$ and ${\bf{w}}_{p,k}=\left[{\bf{w}}_{1,p,k}^T,\cdots,{\bf{w}}_{B,p,k}^T\right]^T$.
 Then, the \ac{sinr} for the transmitted symbol $s_{p,k}$ at the user $k$ on the subcarrier $p$ can be easily calculated as